-- MyCC web portal The portal is where you register for courses, access a wealth of academic resources, and your personal student accounts.
-From the Cambridge College website, go to "Login" or go directly to https://mycc. cambridgecollege.edu/ics.
+- MyCC web portal MyCC is where you register for courses, access a wealth of academic resources, as well as your personal student accounts.
+From the Cambridge College website, go to "Login" or go directly to https://mycc.cambridgecollege.edu/ics.
 First time users will need to verify their account.
 Please enter ID number then click on New User.
 Your student ID number will be sent to you in your acceptance letter.
-If you need assistance logging in or need your password reset, please contact any of the following student services department for help: Admissions, Registrar, Student Financial Service or IT. - Student Identification Card ID card photos are taken at Orientation.
-To get a student ID card, students at the Cambridge campus should visit the Registrar's Office and students at regional centers should visit their main office.
+If you need assistance logging in or need your password reset, please contact the IT HelpDesk at Helpdesk@cambridgecollege.edu. - Student Identification Card ID card photos are taken at Orientation.
+To get a student ID card, students at the Boston campus should visit the Registrar's Office and students at regional centers should visit their main office.
 Your student ID is provided free of charge.
 If you lose or misplace your student ID, you must go to the Registrar's Office to have it replaced.
-The cost is \$25. - Student E-mail Accounts At the time of registration, each new student is assigned a student email account.
-It is the responsibility of the student to regularly check his/her Cambridge College email account for important notifications from the College. - Electronic Communication (Email) Students are held strictly responsible for the consequences of not reading College-related communications sent to their official Cambridge College email address.
+The replacement cost is \$25. - Student E-mail Accounts At the time of registration, each new student is assigned a student email account.
+It is the responsibility of the student to regularly check their Cambridge College email account for important notifications from the College. - Electronic Communication (Email) Students are held responsible for the consequences of not reading College-related communications sent to their official Cambridge College email address.